Primary pigmented nodular adrenocortical disease: Signs and symptoms

-PPNAD is a rare cause of high cortisol levels in the blood and often manifests as ACTH-independent Cushing's syndrome.
+PPNAD is a rare cause of high cortisol levels in the blood.

+PPNAD can present with overt, subclinical, cyclic, or atypical forms of hypercortisolism, which can make diagnosis difficult.
 The effects of PPNAD can often be cyclical so the symptoms of Cushing's syndrome will not always be as severe, which may complicate diagnosis.
+High cortisol levels can lead to psychological disturbances such as anxiety or depression and insomnia.
+Bone health can deteriorate, leading to an increased fracture risk.

-The classic symptoms of Cushing's syndrome include rapid central weight gain, a puffy red face and a buffalo hump at the back of the neck due to fat deposits.
+The classic symptoms of Cushing's syndrome include rapid central weight gain, a puffy red face (also known as 'moon face'), and a buffalo hump at the back of the neck due to fat deposits.
 Skin changes in Cushing's syndrome include thinning and bruising easily, developing striae and hyperpigmentation at skin folds.
 The hormonal changes can lead to hirsutism, males developing breast tissue, females no longer having periods and both sexes may become infertile.

-High cortisol levels can lead to psychological disturbances such as anxiety or depression and insomnia.
-Bone health can deteriorate, leading to an increased fracture risk in people with Cushing's syndrome.
-PPNAD is unique as it often causes Cushing's at a young age, in children and adolescents.
-In addition to the other symptoms of Cushing's syndrome, the patient may have a short stature due to interrupted growth because of ACTH suppression.
+PPNAD often occurs in late childhood or adolescents, and patients may have a shorter stature than average, due to ACTH-dependent growth suppression.
+Women have a significantly higher prevalence of PPNAD than men, with women being diagnosed at a younger age.

+CNC is found to be a co-morbidity with PPNAD within 66% of patients, and 94.29% of patients with PPNAD will have osteoporosis/osteopenia.

-In 90% of people with PPNAD it is associated with Carney Complex.
-Carney Complex is usually inherited, however it can also occur sporadically.
-A visible sign of Carney complex is abnormal skin hyperpigmentation.
+CNC is usually inherited, however it can also occur sporadically.
+A visible sign of CNC is abnormal, spotty skin hyperpigmentation.
 There may also be myxomas which can appear as lumps in the skin and breast as well as often being present in the heart, which can lead to multiple cardiovascular problems.
-The majority of people with PPNAD will have some of these signs/symptoms due to the strong association between PPNAD and Carney Complex.
+The majority of people with PPNAD will have some of these signs/symptoms due to the strong association between PPNAD and CNC.

+Characterisation

+PPNAD is characterised by small, pigmented micronodules on the adrenal cortex which often produce cortisol.